callumflack/callum-flack-design/content/posts/2015-01-10-ward6-healthcare-agency-website.comp.md

 > Callum's broad understanding of web systems allowed us to understand and choose better long-term decisions during our redevelopment.
 His diligence meant the final product really does represent what we had imagined. _— Jason Armstrong, Digital Director_

-The new Ward6 website allowed us to focus on repeatably presenting and distributing first-class work showcases, rather than wrestling with website technologies.
+The new Ward6 website allowed us to focus on repeatably presenting and distributing first-class campaign showcases, rather than wrestling with website technologies.

 @[MarkdownProjectLink](link="http://www.ward6.asia" label="Visit Ward6")